Chapter 8 QoS

 I want to:

-Specify priority levels for some devices.
+Specify priority levels for some devices or applications.

 How can I do that?